deshipu/micropython-dev-docs/adding-module.rst

 This creates a function object ``mymodule_hello_obj`` which takes no arguments, and when called, executes the C function ``mymodule_hello``.
-Also note, that our function has to return something (as evey function returns an mp_obj_t-struct) -- so we return ``None``.
+Also note, that our function has to return something (as every Python function returns an mp_obj_t-struct) -- so we return ``None``.
 Now we need to actually add that function object to our module:

 .. code-block:: c

-    STATIC const mp_map_elem_t mymodule_globals_table[] =
+    STATIC const mp_map_elem_t mymodule_globals_table[] = {
-    {
         { MP_OBJ_NEW_QSTR(MP_QSTR___name__), MP_OBJ_NEW_QSTR(MP_QSTR_mymodule) },
         { MP_OBJ_NEW_QSTR(MP_QSTR_hello), (mp_obj_t)&mymodule_hello_obj },
     };

 Micropython uses the QSTR-macros to define constant strings.
 This is used to identify strings and store only unique ones for preserving memory (as it is very limited on the PyBoard-Hardware).
 Your port has a file ``qstrdefsport.h``.
 In our case add ``Q(hello)`` to the list (on a new line).
 This will define the string ``hello`` for Micropython.
 Failing to do so will result in a missing file on compilation.

 Now when you compile and flash the firmware, you will be able to import the module and call the function inside it.

 Function Arguments
 ==================